-Douglas Denoff is a three-time Tony Nominated Broadway producer, writer and entrepreneur.
+Douglas Denoff is a five-time Tony Nominated Broadway producer, writer and entrepreneur.
 He has won the Drama Desk Award as a producer and television’s Emmy Award, and, in 2012 received his first Grammy nomination.
 Through his company Sutton Square Entertainment, his passion is to develop and produce original new musicals and plays that can be successful on Broadway, and in regional theatres and touring companies for decades; shows that can become new classics in the world of theatre.

 MARIA DI DIA

 Maria di Dia (Theater Manager) brings a robust passion for the creative process and over 40 years of upper-level management.
 She has served in a managing role for more than 300 theatrical ventures.
 She continues to work on new projects from concept to completion and all the steps along the way.

 David Garfinkle is a Producer/CEO of Hello Entertainment, theatrical production company; Co-Chairman of film distribution and marketing joint venture with MyTheatre affiliate of Dentsu; founder and managing Partner of The Entertainment and Intellectual Property Group (“EIP”) law firm.
 Educated at Duke University and Boston University School of Law.